 The app store is littered with golf apps that keep your stats and offer a free GPS, but we all know these won’t lower your scores without taking action.
-Here we’ll look at the growing world of golf practice apps and uncover those that will truly get you to your golfing goal quicker.
+Here we’ll look at the growing world of golf practice apps to help you train and uncover those that will truly get you to your golfing goal quicker.

 The best golf practice apps: